nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 improvements above, to integrate new hardware inputs.

-I'd like to add visual telemetry for sure, but also some typical sensor inputs for things like temperature, pressuree, humidity, etc. Just for scientific completeness.
+I'd like to add visual telemetry for sure, but also some typical sensor inputs for things like temperature, pressure, humidity, etc. Just for scientific completeness.

 ## Remote Manipulator